 The winner of the game is the one with the highest score after completing all 13 tricks.
 When either of the players has at least 21 points, then the game ends after end-of-round scoring.
 In the case of a tie, the player with the most points in the previous round is the winner.

 This is a popular trick-taking game that involves two partnerships or two players.
 A full deck of 52 cards is at play, and players should be willing to wager against their opponent.
 In a two-partnership game, the Ace is high, and 2 is low in a standard 52-card deck.
-The partners sit across the table, and each of them deals with 13 cards.
+The partners sit across the table, each dealing with 13 cards.

 Any number between zero(nil) and 13 is a legal bid, and you shall not pass your turn.

-Bids need not increase with each player, and there’s just a single bidding round.
-In case a player bids nil and a number is bid by his partner, then the partner has to try winning that number of tricks.
+Bids need not increase with each player; there’s just a single bidding round.
+If a player bids nil and a number is bid by his partner, then the partner has to try to win that number of tricks.

 The game is at play in a clockwise direction, and every participant should follow suit.
-The player who played the highest rank of the suit generally wins each trick.
-The player with the highest rank of spades is the winner if there are one or more players playing spades.
+The player with the highest suit rank generally wins each trick.
+The player with the highest rank of spades is the winner if one or more players are playing spades.
 On winning a trick, the winner sets the trick in front of himself to ensure ease of tracking the number of tricks won by a player.